 - Actions permitted during intercourse

-- Acknowledgement that your partner's judgment is not impaired by alcohol or drugs
+- Acknowledgment that your partner's judgment is not impaired by alcohol or drugs

 Sex contracts for those who enjoy fetishes, extreme lifestyles, and role-playing may be more explicit and include such issues as safe words, who may participate, boundaries, or costuming requirements.